Battle of Anguilla: Assault

 On 21 May early in the morning, they were surprised by a fleet of French, consisting of two warships, one of 36 Guns, the other of 32, with three Privateers, and two Dutch vessels, used as tenders.
 At a place named by his namesake Katouche Bay, Le Touché landed 759 men on shore.
 The surprise landing was a great encouragement to the French, but a great discouragement to the British seeing as they were heavily outnumbered.
 The Governor Arthur Hodge, formed their defenders into three platoons, and posted them in a very narrow path behind well hidden breast-works by which the French were to pass.
 The first of which would contain twenty-two men of regulars, commanded by Captain Richardson.
 In effect the French were advancing into carefully placed ambush.
 These engaged the French, firing by platoons regularly, and with a good accuracy, they took a heavy toll on the attackers.
 Within a few minutes the advance guard broke rank and soon fled.
-Within fifteen minutes the other sections repeated the same fate holding their ground as the rest of the French advanced and they too also retreated.
+Within fifteen minutes the other sections repeated the same fate holding their ground as the rest of the French advanced and they also retreated.

 The British then launched a counterattack pursuing the retreating French as they headed back towards their boats in the bay.
 The retreat turned into a rout as the panicked French tried to get into their boats.
 The French ships opened up fire on the British who halted their pursuit and then rounded up the prisoners.
 Many of the French attackers drowned as they tried to get to their boats.

 The small British force expected a fresh attack the next day but the French encountering heavy resistance decided not to push on and thus withdrew to Martinique.

 Aftermath

 In this action at least 100 French were killed, drowned or wounded while another 50 were taken prisoner.
 The British buried 35 dead, and were in search of the few remaining French soldiers some who hid in the bushes including a few who were wounded.
 Among the dead were the second captain of Commodore Le Touché, the first lieutenant of the second warship; Captain Rolough from a privateer; the Governor of Saint Barthélemy’s son, and several other officers.

 Touché set on shore a flag of truce to ask for prisoners back in exchange for articles such as food, wine and stores.
 Touché was wounded in his arm and thigh.

 The British force had suffered seven casualties but had captured two French colours, many firearms, cartouch boxes, hand grenades and swivel guns.
-According to the governor, the spoils were given to black population of the island as a reward for their assistance in the defence of the island.
+According to the governor, the spoils were given to the black population of the island as a reward for their assistance in the defence of the island.